uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 iv.
 In your opinion, which LLM's comments made the purpose of the code the most clear?
 Why?

 * For opinion questions like this one, you do not need to write more than two sentences or around 30 words.
+Your opinion does not need to match my opinion or the TAs but it must make sense and be clear, and match the output given by the LLM.

 v.
 In your opinion, which LLM's comments explained the most about programming language features like async, await, and closures?
 Why?